Learn more about our services and COVID-19 under New and Upcoming Events

 - Donor needs to be able to access our Berkeley office to open account and make deposits.

-- An exit blood draw is required 6 months after the last ejaculate is stored- not included in above fees.
+- An exit/releasable blood draw is required 6 months after the last ejaculate is stored.
+The exit blood draw is $650.

 - Vials will be releasable approximately 7+ months after the initial visit.